 You can check out this heating cable for an inexpensive option.

 Most bearded dragons do not need heat at night, especially when they reach their optimal temperature level during the day.
-Even without heating at night, the tank can still maintain a heat of 70-75 °F.
+Even without heating at night, the

 The exception is when you live in an area that gets cold easily or when you place the enclosure in an area of the house that is cold.